Educating your child at home

 The EA in your region can make informal enquiries to check that a suitable education is being provided.

-If the EA makes an informal enquiry, you can show how your child is receiving an efficient and suitable education by:
+If the EA makes an informal request, you can show how your child is receiving an efficient and suitable education by:

 - writing a report